gitlabhq/gitlabhq/doc/user/project/repository/gpg_signed_commits/index.md

    Requested keysize is 4096 bits
    ```

-1. Next, you need to specify the validity period of your key.
+1. Specify the validity period of your key.
 This is something
-   subjective, and you can use the default value which is to never expire:
+   subjective, and you can use the default value, which is to never expire:

    ```
    Please specify how long the key should be valid.